ember-learn/ember-blog/source/2020-01-10-the-ember-times-issue-130.md

 Happy New Year, Emberistas! 🐹

 <!--alex ignore special-->
 This week, we have an **Ember Octane Special Edition** for you!

-We've collected as much as possible about this new Ember edition.
+We've collected as much info as possible about this new Ember edition.
 So throughout this post, you will find useful information to help you get the most out of Ember Octane.

 > Octane is modern Ember, and I’m psyched that we got it over the finish line.
 Have fun building apps! ~ _Yehuda Katz [(@wycats)](https://github.com/wycats)_

-What is the Octane Edition? 🙋‍♀️🙋‍♂️, where can I learn more 🤓, how to migrate to Octane 🐹🏗️, community feedback from Outdoorsy 👏,
+This week: What is the Octane Edition? 🙋‍♀️🙋‍♂️, where can I learn more 🤓, how to migrate to Octane 🐹🏗️, community feedback from Outdoorsy 👏,